 How long does a cortisone shot in the shoulder last?

 Generally, cortisone shots in the shoulder reduce pain and improve movement.
-However, these effects are short-lived -ususally lasting a few months.
-Nevertheless, a careful injection helps to keep patients engaged with exercise, especially if the pain is severe.
+However, these effects only last a few months.
+Nevertheless, a careful injection helps to reduce pain and improve the response to exercise.

 Dr Masci has written a paper on cortisone injections in tendonitis, including shoulder or rotator cuff tendonitis.